-- (1) high need/high performance(2) high need/low performance
+- (1) high need/high performance

+- (2) high need/low performance

 - (3) low need/high performance

 - (4) low need/low performance

-As shown in the map and table on the following pages, this analysis yielded some interesting results.
-Eighteen counties and St. Louis City have both high need and high performance.
-However, 23 counties were labeled high need and low performance.
-A significant change from the 2010 edition of this atlas was the transition from a majority of high need counties also being high performing to a majority being low performing.
-The fact that more than half of the counties with high need also rate low in performance suggests that services are not well provided or used in places that have the highest need for them.
-We have no way of knowing whether public and private agencies are having difficulty targeting resources to these high need counties, but trends reveal that recent economic conditions have taken their toll on Missouri counties.
+As shown in the map and table on the following page, this analysis yielded some interesting results.
+Twenty-four counties and St. Louis City have both high need and high performance.
+However, twelve counties were labeled high need and low performance.
+We have no way of knowing whether public and private agencies are having difficulty targeting resources to these high need/low performing counties, but trends reveal that recent economic conditions have taken their toll on Missouri counties.
 Most of these counties are located south of the Missouri River and a cluster is dispersed throughout the southwest quarter of the state.
 We note that many of the high need, high performing counties are concentrated adjacent to these high need, low performing counties, in the southeast quarter of the state.
 This could suggest focusing more individual attention on service delivery in these particular counties.

-We found eighteen counties qualifying as low need and high performance.
+We found fourteen counties qualifying as low need and high performance.
 In these areas, the results suggest that service providers are adequately handling food insecurity and hunger needs in their regions.